EXPLAINER: How much will the rain help California’s drought?

 The storms have poured a tremendous amount of water on the state, especially in central California, including the San Francisco Bay Area and Sacramento Valley.
 Precipitation is 138% of average for this time of year, officials said.
 The storms have also dumped snow on the Sierra Nevada that run along California’s eastern border.

-Some depleted reservoirs have begun to fill, especially those close to the hard-hit Sacramento region and along parts of the Sierra Nevada.
+Most of the state’s reservoirs remain below average for this time of year, but some have begun to fill, especially those close to the hard-hit Sacramento region and along parts of the Sierra Nevada.
 The reservoirs are essential for irrigating the Central Valley, a productive stretch of farmland that grows large amounts of fruits, nuts and grains.
 The reservoirs also supply water to millions of people living in coastal cities.

 For example, a small reservoir in Sonoma County that was at roughly half its historical average on Christmas had risen to 80% of that average by Monday.